Bret Hedican: Anaheim Ducks and retirement

 For the 2008–09 season, his last season in the league, Hedican signed a one-year contract with the Anaheim Ducks.
 He played his 1000th career NHL game on November 21, 2008, against the St. Louis Blues.
 In February, Hedican began experiencing back spasms and was forced to miss numerous games.

 On September 16, 2009, Hedican announced his retirement after playing in 1,039 career regular-season games and recording 294 points.
 Although he retired, he announced that: "I'd pay [general manager] Jimmy [Rutherford] to let me sign for a dollar and put the jersey on again."

 Post-retirement

-Hedican joined NBC Sports California shortly after retiring, serving as a studio analyst for the channel's San Jose Sharks coverage.
-In the fall of 2014, he joined the Sharks Radio Network team, and either Baker or Hedican will provide color commentary alongside Dan Rusanowsky.
+Hedican joined NBC Sports California shortly after retiring, serving as a studio analyst and "Inside-the-Glass" reporter for select home games for the channel's San Jose Sharks coverage.
+In the fall of 2014, he joined the Sharks Radio Network team, and either Baker or Hedican provided color commentary alongside Dan Rusanowsky.
 He also called games with Randy Hahn and Jamie Baker on NBCSN and NBC Sports California before Baker retired.

 In 2014, Hedican partnered with another former Vancouver Canuck, Paul Reinhart, investing over $1 million in a sports team management start-up, RosterBot, based in Vancouver.
 The web-based software allowed users to set up a team, add player profiles, assign people to positions and share schedules by synchronizing them with calendars on other devices.

+In late July 2024, Hedican left NBC to work as a player development analyst for the San Diego Gulls, the AHL affiliate team of the Anaheim Ducks.